Flawless Physio Logo

 Symptoms

-Patellar tendonitis is also known as jumper’s knee, as it is common in athletes of jumping sports, such as basketball, netball, gymnastics, jump rope etc. But it is not exclusive to jumping sports.
-It can also present in people who do not do these sports but do repetitive and powerful knee bending and straightening actions, such as runners.
-The patella tendon is also stressed when the knee bends over the foot with weight such as, hiking or trail running especially going downhill, tennis players lunging forwards for a ball, weight lifting in the gym squatting or deadlifting, and many other occasions.
+It is common in athletes of jumping sports, such as basketball, netball, gymnastics, and jump rope.
+It can also be present in people who do not do these sports but do repetitive and powerful knee bending and straightening actions, such as runners.

 Photo of basketball player with Patella tendonitis